pjcigan/obsplanning/examples/overview.md

 ```
 This general sky separation function can also be used for separation from the Sun/moon, but you would first need to instantiate those objects with a specified time.
 The moonsep\_single and sunsep\_single functions are recommended instead, as they include this step.

 It's possible to return the component longitude and latitude values as well as the total separation, if those are needed.
-In this case, you also need to specify the frame in which you want them calculated: default 'equatorial' (for RA,DEC), 'galactic' (for l,b), or 'ecliptic' (for lon,lat).  \[Note that the total angular separation will be the same regardless of the frame.\]
+In this case, you also need to specify the frame in which you want them calculated: default 'equatorial' (for RA,DEC), 'galactic' (for l,b), or 'ecliptic' (for lon,lat).
+You also need to specify whether you want the components calculated as 'cartesian' (longitude separation following lines of constant latitude) which is the default (and also what is given when returncomponents=True), or calculated as 'spherical' -- which gives the components in spherically orthogonal directions (i.e. the 'longitude' will not be along lines of constant latitude).
+\[Note that the total angular separation will be the same regardless of the frame.\]
 ```python
 src1 = obs.create_ephem_target('src1','01:00:00.0','-30:00:00.0') #[15.0,-30.0] in decimal
 src2 = obs.create_ephem_target('src2','23:00:00.0','-30:00:00.0') #[345.0,-30.0] in decimal